xingyumex/ALEN/README.md

 ## Overview

-This repository contains the source code and associated materials for the paper titled **ALEN: A Dual-Approach for Uniform and Non-Uniform Low-Light Image Enhancement**.
-The aim of this research is the visual enhancement of low-light images.
+Official PyTorch implementation of [ALEN: A Dual-Approach for Uniform and Non-Uniform Low-Light Image Enhancement](https://arxiv.org/abs/2407.19708).
+This paper is currently under review in the [International Journal of Computer Vision](https://link.springer.com/journal/11263).

 ![ALEN Architecture](ALEN_ARCH.png)